Download Careers360 App

 Definition of Speciation and Evolution

-Speciation can be defined as the process whereby some new distinct species are formed from other already existing species due to mechanisms that cause genetic differences as well as a lack of compatibility in reproduction.
-While, on the other hand, the process of evolution is defined as the alteration in the heritable characteristics of biological populations during successive generations influenced by factors like natural selection, mutation, gene flow, and genetic drift.
+Speciation can be defined as the process where some new distinct species are formed from already existing species.
+This occurs due to mechanisms that cause genetic differences as well as a lack of compatibility in reproduction.
+While, the process of evolution is defined as the change in the heritable characteristics of populations during successive generations influenced by factors like natural selection, mutation, gene flow, and genetic drift.

-Combining concepts like speciation and evolution gives a complete and elaborate perspective to the understanding of the differences in the forms of lives and their survival mechanisms in various ecosystems comprehensively identified as the ever-changing face of the Earth’s biodiversity.
+Combining concepts like speciation and evolution gives a clear perspective to the understanding of the differences in the forms of lives and their survival mechanisms in various ecosystems comprehensively identified as the ever-changing face of the Earth’s biodiversity.

 Modes of Speciation